mindbrainlab/qunex_tutorials/guides/nuisance_signal_regression.md

 global signal should be made by the researcher on an informed basis, taking into account the potential impact and the specific research question.

-### Extraction of ventricle, white matter and whole brain signal
+### Extraction of ventricle, white matter and whole-brain signal

 Similar to the motion correction parameters, QuNex provides specific functionality for extracting and regressing BOLD time series based nuisance signal.
 The extraction of BOLD nuisance signal is